data-tsunami/ansible-hadoop-cluster/README.md

 You must have:

  - a NFS server: it's up to you to setup the NFS server, and export a share as read-write
- - a web server with Sun/Oracle JDK 1.6u31 64bits + Hadoop binaries
+ - Sun/Oracle JDK 1.6u31 64bits + Hadoop binaries in the files/ directory (see files/README.txt)

 The customizations are loaded from local.yml (see local.yml.example).